gilhrpenner/convex-files-control/LLM.md

 3. Create a signed source URL and `fetch` the file.
 4. Upload to the target provider:
    - Convex: `ctx.storage.store(blob)`
-   - R2: `PutObjectCommand` with a new UUID key
+   - R2: `PutObjectCommand` with `virtualPath` as the key when present, otherwise a new UUID key
 5. Commit transfer:
    - Update file record storageId + provider.
+   - If a new virtual path is provided, update it on the file record.
    - Update all access keys + grants to the new storageId.
    - Delete the original storage object (with retry).